Introduction

 Be Honest but Age-Appropriate

 Keep your explanations age-appropriate and honest while addressing difficult things with your child.
 Share genuine information your child can understand at their developmental stage.
 Explain things simply for younger kids.
-Detail and nuance can be given to older children.
+You can provide older children with more detail and nuance.
 Honesty fosters trust, and simplifying information prevents overwhelm.

 Use Simple Language